zakilur/helm-charts/docs/Getting Started.md

 Currently, this just uses the certificates mounted at the path `/etc/proxy/tls/sidecar/`, but in the future this path may be configurable.

 **SPIFFE/SPIRE mTLS** - enables the `spire` subchart, which creates the SPIRE agent and server.
-Also creates appropriate SPIRE registration entries automatically, and adds SPIRE secrets to the proxy and clustrer configuration in `gm-control-api`
+Also creates appropriate SPIRE registration entries automatically, and adds SPIRE secrets to the proxy and cluster configuration in `gm-control-api`

 To enable it just set the following in your `custom.yaml`:

 ```yaml
 mesh_tls:
   enabled: true